-Damaged Apple Production-The percentage of fresh or processing apple production that fails to grade U.S. No. 1 Processing or better in accordance with the grade standards, due to an insurable cause of loss.

-Direct Marketing-Sale of the insured crop directly to consumers without the intervention of an intermediary such as a wholesaler, retailer, packer, processor, shipper, buyer, or broker.
-Examples include selling through an on-farm or roadside stand, a farmer's market, and permitting the general public to enter the field for the purpose of picking all or a portion of the crop.
+Damaged Apple Production-The percentage of fresh or processing apple production failing to grade U.S. No. 1 Processing or better in accordance with grade standards, due to an insurable cause of loss.
+Direct Marketing-Sale of the insured crop directly to consumers without the intervention of an intermediary such as wholesaler, retailer, packer, processor, shipper, buyer, or broker.

-Fresh Apple Production-Apples: 1) that are sold, or could be sold, for human consumption without undergoing any change in the basic form, such as peeling, juicing, crushing, etc.; 2) from acreage that is designated as fresh apples on the acreage report; 3) that follow the recommended cultural practices generally in use for fresh apple acreage in the area in a manner generally recognized by agricultural experts; and 4) from acreage that you certify that at least 50 percent of the production was sold as fresh apples in one or more of the four most recent crop years.
+Fresh Apple Production-Apples: 1) that are sold, or could be sold, for human consumption without undergoing any change in the basic form, such as peeling, juicing, crushing; 2) from acreage designated as fresh apples on the acreage report; 3) that follow the recommended cultural practices generally in use for fresh apple acreage in the area in a manner generally recognized by agricultural experts; and 4) from acreage that you certify that at least 50 percent of the production was sold as fresh apples in one or more of the four most recent crop years.